goatchurchprime/godot_multiplayer_networking_workbench/README.md

 * [mqtt-client](https://godotengine.org/asset-library/asset/1993) v1.2 is already included because it is very small and pure GDScript

-* [TwoVoip](https://godotengine.org/asset-library/asset/3169) v3.4 is required to compress your audio stream from the microphone using the Opus library.
+* [TwoVoip](https://godotengine.org/asset-library/asset/3169) v3.6 is required to compress your audio stream from the microphone using the Opus library.
 It can be used on its own for testing from [two-voip-godot-4](https://github.com/goatchurchprime/two-voip-godot-4)
-The asset is 100Mb, so is not included with the project
+The asset is 100Mb, so is not included with the project.  **A version of the Godot Engine compiled with [Pull Request#100508](https://github.com/godotengine/godot/pull/100508) is recommended for a more reliable implementation of the microphone input.**

 * [WebRTC plugin - Godot 4.1+](https://godotengine.org/asset-library/asset/2103) is required to implement the WebRTC protocol and is also about 100Mb in size (because it has the implementation for all platforms).